ffhighwind/DapperExtraCRUD/README.md

 This extension is used internally by the KeyType queries in order to get around Dapper's limitation of 2100 parameters.
 You should not need to use this with any DapperExtraCRUD methods, but you may need it for Dapper queries.

-# Tips:
+# Tip:

 Use a view if you need joins.
 If this is not sufficient then you can use Dapper's multi-mapping queries or manually map the results.

 # Performance:

 The extension methods in Dapper.DapperExtraExtensions perform a lookup on a ConcurrentDictionary and a cast the results every time they are called.
-You can prevent this by using the AutoAccessObject/DataAccessObject utilities or storing the results of Dapper.Extra.ExtraCrud and accessing the delegates directly.
+You can prevent this by using a AutoAccessObject/DataAccessObject or by storing the ISqlQueries object and accessing the delegates directly.
-Less-commonly used delegates such as bulk operations have lazy initialization.
-These delegates will have a very small performance hit every time they are accessed due to synchronization.
-If you want to prevent this you will need to store a reference to each delegate outside of the ISqlQueries object.
+Less frequently used delegates such as bulk operations have lazy initialization.
+These have a very small performance hit every time they are accessed due to synchronization.
+You can prevent this cost by storing a reference to each delegate outside of the ISqlQueries object.

 # License: